aquasecurity/kube-bench/docs/README.md

 `controls` file per Kubernetes version and node type.

-`controls` for the various versions of kubernetes can be found in directories with same name as the kubernetes versions under `cfg/`, for example `cfg/1.12`.
+`controls` for the various versions of kubernetes can be found in directories with the same name as the kubernetes versions under `cfg/`, for example, `cfg/1.12`.
 `controls` are also organized by distribution under the `cfg` directory, for example `cfg/ocp-3.10`.